BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

 ### Paging adapter
 - A good [article](https://proandroiddev.com/infinite-lists-with-paging-3-in-jetpack-compose-b095533aefe6) about paging library.
 - You also need to visit this [article](https://medium.com/simform-engineering/list-view-with-pagination-using-jetpack-compose-e131174eac8e) to see the implementation of `getRefreshKey()` inside the `PagingSource`.
 I believe that this implementation is wrong because it creates issues with the refreshing of the data.
 See my implementation in code instead.

+### Optimization technique
+One important optimazation is with `derivedStateOf`.
+It has lazy initialization which makes the first run faster.
+It will trigger recomposition if the content of the block produces different result.
+It can be combined with `remember{}` when the code in its block are `val/var` instead of states.
+More info could be found [here](https://www.bontouch.com/case/state-and-derived-state-in-compose/).

 ### Navigation
 Apart from the articles mentioned in **JetpackComposeExample** see this [article](https://proandroiddev.com/jetpack-compose-navigation-architecture-with-viewmodels-1de467f19e1c), as well.